moonrunnerkc/shadow-ecology/README.md

 **What the GIF shows when it plays:**

 Watch the nodes grow as tension builds.
 The hot red edges are contradictions forming between opposing beliefs.
 Gold nodes (identity) stay relatively stable while cyan (curiosity) and orange (risk) explode in size.
-When a node gets big enough, you see a neon glow ring pulse around it — that's peak tension right before genome mutation.
+When a node gets big enough, you see a neon glow ring pulse around it - that's peak tension right before genome mutation.

 The graph reorganizes every frame.
 New nodes appear as beliefs are extracted from each message.
 Contradiction edges turn green when beliefs align.
 The whole thing is color-coded: cyan = curiosity, gold = identity, hot pink = humor, orange = caution/risk, spring green = empathy.

 By frame 10, you can see which personality dimensions dominated the conversation.
 The bigger the node, the more cognitive pressure it created.

 **Modes:**
-- `Shadow()` — real mode (optional YubiKey + encrypted vault)
+- `Shadow()` - real mode (optional YubiKey + encrypted vault)
-- `Shadow(mode="dev")` — passphrase only, persistent vault (recommended)
+- `Shadow(mode="dev")` - passphrase only, persistent vault (recommended)
-- `Shadow(mode="demo")` — ephemeral in-memory state for testing
+- `Shadow(mode="demo")` - ephemeral in-memory state for testing

 See `demo/run.py` and `test_real_mode.py` for complete working examples.

 ## How It Works

-1. **Belief Extraction**: Each message → beliefs with confidence scores
+1. **Belief Extraction**: Each message produces beliefs with confidence scores
-2. **Semantic Similarity**: sentence-transformers embeddings + FAISS HNSW index for fast nearest-neighbor search
+2. **Semantic Similarity**: sentence-transformers embeddings plus FAISS HNSW index for fast nearest-neighbor search
-3. **Contradiction Detection**: DeBERTa-v3-large NLI model checks pairs with cosine similarity >0.92
+3. **Contradiction Detection**: DeBERTa-v3-large NLI model checks pairs with cosine similarity above 0.92
-4. **Edge Creation**: Contradictions (confidence >0.85) get edges in the belief graph
+4. **Edge Creation**: Contradictions (confidence above 0.85) get edges in the belief graph
-5. **Tension Calculation**: Per-trait tension = sum of contradiction counts × confidence
+5. **Tension Calculation**: Per-trait tension equals sum of contradiction counts times confidence
-6. **Genome Mutation**: Gaussian noise with σ = tension × segment_weight × mutation_rate (0.008)
+6. **Genome Mutation**: Gaussian noise with sigma equal to tension times segment_weight times mutation_rate (0.008)
-7. **Trait Expression**: 512 floats → 8 trait averages (64 floats each) → phenotype
+7. **Trait Expression**: 512 floats become 8 trait averages (64 floats each) which becomes phenotype
-8. **Personality Injection**: Nuclear-level repetition (8× for high traits) in system prompt
+8. **Personality Injection**: Nuclear-level repetition (8x for high traits) in system prompt
 9. **Response Generation**: LLM generates with evolved personality biases
 10. **Evolution Loop**: Tournament selection from top performers, hard elitism preserves best 5

 **Key Design Choices:**
-- Core stability mutates 10× slower than other traits (personality consistency)
+- Core stability mutates 10x slower than other traits (personality consistency)
 - Curiosity has hard floor of 0.40 (maintains exploration drive)
-- Adaptive mutation: 50% reduction when tension >4.0 (prevents destruction of near-peak genomes)
+- Adaptive mutation: 50% reduction when tension above 4.0 (prevents destruction of near-peak genomes)
 - Top-5 hard elitism: best genomes always survive to next generation

 ## Technical Details